 Benjamin Brown (B.B.)
-French (1800–1870) lived in Washington, D.C. for nearly 40 years, holding a number of publically appointed positions in the government.
+French (1800–1870) lived in Washington, D.C. for nearly 40 years, holding a number of publicly appointed positions in the government.
 During his time as Commissioner of Public Buildings, he played a role in extending the U.S. Capitol and building the Capitol Dome.
 He also oversaw a number of historical events including the Gettysburg Address and the funeral of Abraham Lincoln.

 Benjamin Brown French was born September 4, 1800, in Chester, New Hampshire, to Daniel and Mercy French.
 He married Elizabeth Richardson in 1825, and served as a representative in the New Hampshire legislature between 1831 and 1833.